TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 **Submit all the code you used to send the transaction, and the result of the script.**

+CODE USED TO SEND THE TRANSACTION ATTEMPT 2:

 CODE USED TO SEND THE TRANSACTION ATTEMPT 1:

 ![image](https://user-images.githubusercontent.com/104703860/186556755-16e955bd-b617-43af-9a9c-9a7c4ad62390.png)